• Skip to primary navigation

 Italian dressing being poured over romaine lettuce and other Italian salad ingredients on a board with text overlay.

-Easy Italian Salad Board contains your favorite Italian salad ingredients that you place on a charcuterie board.
-It is both super easy to make for family dinners and gorgeous for entertaining.
+This Easy Italian Salad Board contains your favorite Italian salad ingredients, which you place on a charcuterie board.

 This is an easy way to refresh your salad-making.
 Instead of tossing your favorite Italian salad in a bowl, you can build that salad on a board for a fresh new look.